dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 # Security Considerations

 PII can be redacted.
-If PII in vCon data, it should be encrypted??
+If PII in vCon data, it SHOULD be encrypted
 To be a conversation of record, vCon MUST be signed.

 ## Signing Externally Referenced Files